Families, Friends, Fun and Fellowship

 "How can we help?" and "What can we do?" were just two questions of many when a group of guys were together talking one day.
 The needs of different organizations, families, schools and friends were discussed and talked about that day, but the question was also asked "What can we do that hasn't been done in our community to help raise funds?".

 One of our members had heard of a charity-driven clay shoot and wanted to tell us about how it worked and how we could bring it to our community.
 Sporting clays are like golf, except with a shotgun.
 Unlike the rigid structures of trap and skeet, sporting clays attempts to mimic actual field conditions with a series of natural and unique shooting stations connected along a course trail.
 At each station, shooters attempt to shoot clay targets simulating game bird wing shooting, with a couple of bouncing rabbit targets tossed in for variety (it's not as easy as it sounds).
-Groups of four tour the course, and at each station, take turns shooting at a set number of target, usually with one or ten per person per station.
+Groups of four tour the course, and at each station, take turns shooting at a set number of target, usually with six or eight per person per station.
 Scoring is easy - each target equals one point, the shooter with the most points wins.
-Pull!

 Another aspect of this shoot is the trapper program, where we ask boys between the ages of 14 and 18 to act as trappers.
 We hope to use this event to help guide our young men to become leaders and men of Christ.
 This is just one example of where we have modeled this shoot after the High Cotton Classic shoot in Chester, SC.
 We would like to thank Mr. Rusty Darby for being so gracious in sharing his knowledge and experiences with us as we begin this journey.